 Customer Training Software: How to Choose the Best LMS Solution for Your Business (2025)

 Customer training is a critical component of customer success.
-When customers understand how to use your product effectively, they’re more likely to see value in it, leading to increased satisfaction, retention, and advocacy.
+When customers understand how to use your product effectively, they're more likely to see value in it, a crucial outcome given that the product experience is one of the top two drivers of customer success, leading to increased satisfaction, retention, and advocacy.
 But delivering consistent, scalable training can be a challenge, especially as businesses grow and customer needs evolve.

 Many companies struggle with fragmented training materials, time-consuming onboarding, and difficulty measuring the impact of their programs.
 That's where customer training software comes in.
 A well-designed customer training LMS can streamline the process, providing structured, on-demand learning experiences that improve engagement and drive results.
 In this guide, we'll break down what to look for in the best LMS for customer training, how to choose the right one, and how to implement it successfully.